msetji/brontes/README.md

 - infrastructure/: Supports the application with database access, external API communication, and other technical capabilities.
 - utils.py: Utility functions used across the application.

-## Domain-Driven Design (DDD)

-The project aims to adhere to DDD principles as closely as possible, structuring the codebase to mirror real-world business scenarios and ensuring it remains aligned with business goals.
+The project aims to adhere to Domain Drive Design (DDD) principles as closely as possible, structuring the codebase to mirror real-world business scenarios and ensuring it remains aligned with business goals.

-For those interested in learning more about DDD and its benefits, here are some resources:
+To learn more about DDD and its benefits, here are some resources:

 ["Domain-Driven Design: Tackling Complexity in the Heart of Software"](https://fabiofumarola.github.io/nosql/readingMaterial/Evans03.pdf) by Eric Evans
 ["Implementing Domain-Driven Design"](https://dl.ebooksworld.ir/motoman/AW.Implementing.Domain-Driven.Design.www.EBooksWorld.ir.pdf) by Vaughn Vernon